ningweinw/iengage/project-files/gamification/Data and AI/AI Services Capabilities.md

 Are you ready to take on the challenge?
 Let's get started and see how well you can navigate the Azure AI landscape!

 ### Question 1:
 **Imagine you're a detective trying to solve the mystery of customer feedback.
 You have clues from emails, social media, and surveys.
-Which Azure AI service capability will help you crack the case by interpreting and understanding the text data?**
+Which Azure AI service capability will help you crack the case by interpreting and understanding the text data?** <br>
 <a href="./images/d1.png">
   <img src="./images/d1.png" alt="picture of a detective">
 </a>